-Other appointments are made by the Head or Business Manager in line with the school's remuneration policy (salary policy), which is reviewed and agreed by School Committee, including reference to comparisons with other independent schools to ensure that the school remains sensitive to the broader issues of pay and employment conditions elsewhere.
+Remuneration of other posts is set by the Head or Business Manager in line with the school's remuneration policy (salary policy), which is reviewed and agreed by School Committee, including reference to comparisons with other independent schools to ensure that the school remains sensitive to the broader issues of pay and employment conditions elsewhere.
 The school's salary policies for teaching and associate staff currently reflect nationally agreed pay scales.

-Delivery of the school's charitable vision and purpose is primarily dependent on our personnel; staff costs are the largest single element of our charitable expenditure at 68% (65% in 2019/20).
+Delivery of the school's charitable vision and purpose is primarily dependent on our personnel; staff costs are the largest single element of our charitable expenditure at 61% (72% in 2020/21).